goto Home

 I've updated this section as of April 2009.
 I used to suggest you try the free programmers and software you can find on the Internet.
 However, the feedback I've had over the last couple of years via the Picprojects website has changed my view.

 All the queries I get relating to programming firmware from the Picprojects site concern non-microchip programmers.
 Many of these other programmers either don't support or haven't been updated to fully support newer PICs.
 Some of them appear to either ignore or require manual intervention to preserve configuration and calibration data.
 The bottom line is that you really need a lot of practical experience to have a good experience using one.
-If you're new to PICs and programming your unlikely to have that level of experience so you'll end up struggling, frustrated and demoralised; not a good start.
+If you're new to PICs and programming you're unlikely to have that level of experience so you'll end up struggling, frustrated and demoralised; not a good start.

 The popularity of the PIC owes a lot to the availability of free programming hardware and software and I recognise that but times have moved on.
 With the low cost of the PICkit2 I really see no reason not to buy one.
 I use them and I advise you to do the same.